wwarthen/RomWBW/Source/Doc/Applications.md

 do not form part of CP/M, but rather are small utilities used for test purposes during development work.
 They may, or may not, function correctly with any given hardware or software configuration.
 Documentation for these utilities is very limited, though the source files may be found in the /Source folder.
-Note that these utiltites are not available when starting CP/M from the ROM image or from a floppy disk.
+Note that these utilities are not available when starting CP/M from the ROM image or from a floppy disk.

 A number of the CP/M applications available are described in more detail in